RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 ### Factor variables and `forcats`

 A factor is a collection of strings that are categories.
 Sometimes there will be an inherent ordering.
-For instance, the days of the week have an order---Monday, Tuesday, Wednesday, ...---which is not alphabetical.
-But there is no inherent order for gender---female, male, and other.
+For instance, the days of the week have an order -- Monday, Tuesday, Wednesday, ... -- which is not alphabetical.
+But there is no requirement for that to be the case, for instance gender: female, male, and other.
 Factors feature prominently in base R. They can be useful because they ensure that only appropriate strings are allowed.
-For instance, if 'days_of_the_week' was a factor variable then 'January' would not be allowed in there.
+For instance, if 'days_of_the_week' was a factor variable then 'January' would not be allowed.
 But they can add a great deal of complication, and so they have a less prominent role in `tidyverse`.
 Nonetheless taking advantage of factors is useful in certain circumstances.
 For instance, when plotting the days of the week we probably want them in the usual ordering than in the alphabetical ordering that would result if we had them as a character variable.
 While factors are built into base R, one `tidyverse` package that is especially useful when using factors is `forcats` [@citeforcats].

 Sometimes we have a character vector, and we will want it ordered in a particular way.
 The default is that a character vector is ordered alphabetically, but we may not want that.
-For instance, the days of the week would look strange on a graph if they were alphabetically ordered: Friday, Monday, Saturday, Sunday, Thursday, Tuesday, Wednesday!
+For instance, the days of the week would look strange on a graph if they were alphabetically ordered: Friday, Monday, Saturday, Sunday, Thursday, Tuesday, and Wednesday!

 The way to change the ordering is to change the variable from a character to a factor.
-We can use `fct_relevel()` from `forcats` to specify an ordering.
+We can use `fct_relevel()` from `forcats` [@citeforcats] to specify an ordering.

 ```r